johnttaylor/pim/README-Intro-TShell.md

 ﻿# Introduction to the TShell
-The TShell is a framework that provides a text based shell that can be used to interact with an Application.
+The TShell is a C++ framework that provides a text based shell that can be used to interact with an Application.
 Typical usage is to provide the developer access for troubleshooting, debugging, and white box testing.
 However, the TShell can be used _anywhere_ a text based, command-response, stream oriented